 Barrett crossed his arms and continued to frown, but after thinking over the doctor’s explanation, he calmed down and finally gave the man a nod.
 “Okay, I think I understand now.”

 “Very good,” Renwick said.
 Then he looked at Kristen.
-“Although you will be sharing the same facilities as the men, there are separate stalls for the toilets, as well as the showers.
+“Although you will be sharing the same facilities as the men, there are separate stalls for the toilets and the showers.
 It may be only a modicum of privacy, but once you are farther along in your transformation, I doubt even that will be much of a concern to you.”

 Kristen looked over at Dante and Barrett collectively and leveled a finger at them.
 “No peeking!” she told them seriously.
-The doctor's explanation for her concerns had not really appeased her as well as his words for Barrett had for the larger man.
-Kristen did not consider herself a prude, but she was self-conscious about her size and weight, and was concerned for her privacy over that matter more than anything else was.
+The doctor’s explanation had not really appeased her; Kristen did not consider herself a prude, but she was self-conscious about her size and weight, and was concerned for her privacy over that matter more than anything else was.

 Dante merely grinned back at her statement, but Barrett made an obvious show of placing a hand over his eyes.
 Jenni snickered at them all.
-She was confident enough with her own appearance that she had not found the coed restroom to be anything of significant concern to her.
+She was confident enough with her own appearance that she had not found the coed restroom to be anything of significance.